qazxcdswe123/search-obsidian-in-google/README.md

 4. Configure the plugin in Obsidian, set the port number, authentication token, and the vault name in the Chrome extension.

 ### Configuration
+- Obsidian Plugin
   - Port: The port number of the local REST API between Obsidian and Chrome extension.
 Default is `27080`.
+- Chrome Extension
+  - Local Port: This should match the port number in Obsidian plugin.
+  - Token: The authentication token between Obsidian and Chrome extension.
+You can find it in Obsidian plugin settings page.
+  - Vault Name (Optional): Used when you want to click the search result to open the file in Obsidian.
+You can find the name by clicking the vault icon in the bottom left corner of Obsidian.

 ### Install manually
 Since the plugin is still under [review](https://github.com/obsidianmd/obsidian-releases/pull/1823), you can install it manually.